-Between 2010 and 2022, Togo raised its tax-to-GDP ratio from 10.7% to 14.4%, rising from below the African average (14.1% in 2010) to above.
-The country launched several key initiatives, including modernising revenue collection systems, improving information management and reinforcing measures against fraud and tax evasion, which resulted in a significant rise in tax revenue.
+Between 2010 and 2022, Togo raised its tax-to-GDP ratio from 10.7% to 14.4%, rising from below the African average (14.1% in 2010) to above.31 From 2010 to 2012, the country launched several key initiatives, including modernising revenue collection systems, improving information management and reinforcing measures against fraud and tax evasion, which resulted in a significant rise in tax revenue.
 A major reform in 2014 involved the establishment of the Office Togolais des Recettes, which consolidated customs and tax services into one administration, further improving tax collection.
-Recently, Togo has continued to strengthen its tax system by implementing tax identification numbers, reducing tax exemptions and enhancing controls to fight corruption.
-The country is to supplementation of the original controls to fight corruption.
+Recently, Togo has continued to strengthen its tax system by implementing tax identification numbers, reducing tax exemptions and enhancing controls to fight corruption.32